k8s-autoops/bootstrap-admission-webhook/README.md

 # admission-bootstrapper

+A tool to deploy admission webhooks in kubernetes, no need to concern any certificate signing issues.

 ## Usage

+### Initialization

-Create namespace `autoops` and apply yaml resources as described below.
+* Create namespace `autoops`
+* Apply resources as described below

 ```yaml
 # create serviceaccount